Soft skills and emotional IQ have become buzzwords in the corporate environment.

 When it comes to training, neuroscience shows that positive emotions are also vital “ingredients” for learning.

-Brain imaging studies report that when teachers use strategies to reduce stress and build a positive emotional environment, students gain emotional resilience and learn more efficiently.
-They achieve higher levels of cognition.2
+Brain imaging studies report that when teachers use strategies to reduce stress and build a positive emotional environment when educating, students gain emotional resilience and learn more efficiently.
+This tutelage style achieves higher levels of cognition.2

 In adult learning, emotions can also either hinder or promote learning.3